Escape-Technologies/python-project-template/README.md

 Source your `.venv`: `source .venv/bin/activate`

-Rename all `pytemplate` (including folder names) by the name of your project.
+Rename all `app` (including folder names) by the name of your project.

-Make sure you can run the `pytemplate-cli` command that should display "Hello World!"
+Make sure you can run the `app-cli` command that should display "Hello World!"

-Configure your python version in the .mypy.ini, by default we uses `3.10`.

 ---